stan-dev/bayesplot/README.md

 modeling, particularly (but not necessarily) those powered by [**RStan**](https://github.com/stan-dev/rstan).

+The plots created by **bayesplot** are ggplot objects, which means that after a plot is created it can be further customized using the various functions for modifying ggplot objects provided by the **ggplot2** package.

 ### Installation

 **bayesplot** is not yet on CRAN (coming soon) but can be installed from GitHub